echonet/lvh/README.md

 ## Inference

-### PLAX
+### PLAX Hypertrophy Evaluation

-Running inference for the PLAX measurement model is possible with ```run_plax_inference.py``` using a simple CLI.
+Running inference for the PLAX hypertrophy model is possible with ```run_plax_inference.py``` using a simple CLI.
 The script searches a directory for .avi videos, runs inference on them and outputs results to an output directory.
 For example, if we have the file structure:

 ```
 PLAX